mikenguyen13/data_analysis/_book/20-multivariate.md

 #> Mean item complexity =  1
 #> Test of the hypothesis that 1 factor is sufficient.
 #>
-#> The degrees of freedom for the null model are  10  and the objective function was  6.38 with Chi Square of  54.25
+#> df null model =  10  with the objective function =  6.38 with Chi Square =  54.25
-#> The degrees of freedom for the model are 5  and the objective function was  3.14
+#> df of  the model are 5  and the objective function was  3.14
 #>
 #> The root mean square of the residuals (RMSR) is  0.41
 #> The df corrected root mean square of the residuals is  0.57
 #>
-#> The harmonic number of observations is  12 with the empirical chi square  39.41  with prob <  2e-07
+#> The harmonic n.obs is  12 with the empirical chi square  39.41  with prob <  2e-07
-#> The total number of observations was  12  with Likelihood Chi Square =  24.56  with prob <  0.00017
+#> The total n.obs was  12  with Likelihood Chi Square =  24.56  with prob <  0.00017
 #>
 #> Tucker Lewis Index of factoring reliability =  0.022
 #> RMSEA index =  0.564  and the 90 % confidence intervals are  0.374 0.841